DataBooster/DbWebApi/README.md

 }
 ```
 That's all, ExecuteDbApi and BulkExecuteDbApi are extension methods to ApiController.
-Detail in [DbWebApiController.cs](https://github.com/DataBooster/DbWebApi/blob/master/Examples/MyDbWebApi/Controllers/DbWebApiController.cs), you can also see another using approach that combines the Execute and BulkExecute as a DynExecute which auto-detect a post request body, invoking BulkExecute if sets of input parameters are wrapped in an arrray; or invoking Execute if input parameters are wrapped in a single dictionary.
+Detail in [DbWebApiController.cs](https://github.com/DataBooster/DbWebApi/blob/master/Examples/MyDbWebApi/Controllers/DbWebApiController.cs), you can also see another using approach that combines the Execute and BulkExecute as a DynExecute which auto-detect a post request body, invoking BulkExecute if sets of input parameters are encapsulated in an arrray; or invoking Execute if input parameters are encapsulated in a single dictionary.

 ``` CSharp
 // Execute a DbApi with a input parameters' dictionary